dresden-weekly/ansible-rails/webrick/service/README.md

-dresden-weekly.Rails/webrick/upstart
+dresden-weekly.Rails/webrick/service
 ======================

-Configure the upstart script and store facts
+Configure the init system to start webrick and store facts

 Requirements
 ------------